 make_grid() function.
 In our case, we used the

 colorized = true option during the grid generation, which automatically assigns each side of our rectangle an individual boundary ID.
-But you could also iterate over all cells and ask for your own condition e.g. geometric conditions and set accordingly the boundary ID.
-Make sure you have only one boundary ID for the interface mesh in the end.
+But you could also iterate over all cells and ask for your own condition (e.g. geometric conditions) and set the boundary ID accordingly.
+Make sure you only have one boundary ID for the interface mesh in the end.
 If you have more than one, sum them up in a single ID in a second step as done at the end of the

 make_grid() function.
 The interface mesh ID is a global variable and needed by the